 "The central problem in mobile application development is addressing the variety of platforms and devices that employees can bring into the enterprise in a productive and agile manner," said Al Hilwa, research director, Application Development Software at IDC.
 "Enterprises are different and negotiate the decisions around choosing these approaches differently, but all have to navigate the next decade of application revamping to accommodate the disruption caused by the mobile revolution."

-Android, App stores, AppDev and App provisioning, Application development software, Enterprise mobility, Enterprise mobility strategies, Mobile platform, Product mobility outsourcing, Strategic architecture, Technology buyer, Windows mobile, iOS, iOS, iPad, webOS
+Android, App stores, AppDev and App provisioning, Application development software, Enterprise mobility, Enterprise mobility strategies, Leadership transformation, Mobile platform, Omni-experience transformation, Operating model transformation, Product mobility outsourcing, Strategic architecture, Technology buyer, Windows mobile, iOS, iPad, webOS